-Executive Summary Key Findings
+Executive Summary of Key Findings

-While the full MSL 2015 reports provide a wealth of usable statistics and findings for your school, we have summarized some key findings for your institution here that we think may be of interest to you.
-These are key measures that the research team has selected as important for a great majority of MSL schools.
+While the full suite of MSL 2018 reports provide a wealth of usable statistics and findings for your school, the following pages summarize some key findings for your institution.
+These are key measures that the research team has identified as important for a great majority of MSL schools.

-The primary measures for the study, the SRLS, as described in Report Module 1 (Study Design and Methodology), are reported as mean composite scores that range from 1 to 5.
+The primary measures for the study, the SRLS, as described in Report Module 1: Study Design and Methodology, are reported as mean composite scores that range from 1 to 5 (where 1=Strongly Disagree and 5=Strongly Agree).
 Your school's SRLS measures, side by side with the national benchmark measures, are reported below (along with resiliency).
 For significance and effect size results, please see page 3-5 in Report Module 3 (General and Sub-Study Outcomes).

-Overall Scores Consciousness of Self Congruence Commitment Collaboration Controversy with Civility Citizenship Omnibus SRLS Resiliency Your Institution's Scores 4.14 4.28 4.44 4.26 4.27 4 4.23 3.95 National Benchmark 4.05 4.24 4.40 4.18 4.23 3.94 4.17 3.88
+OVERALL SCORES Consciousness of Self Congruence Commitment Collaboration Controversy with Civility Citizenship Omnibus SRLS Resiliency Your Institution's Scores 4.04 4.23 4.37 4.2 4.25 3.98 4.17 3.92

-The conceptual design of the MSL, using the I-E-O model, provides you with valuable information on how your students' characteristics and the environmental experiences with which they engage have an impact on the SRLS outcome measures.
+The conceptual design of the MSL, using the I-E-O model, provides valuable information on how your students' characteristics and the environmental experiences with which they engage impact the SRLS outcome measures.
 The following table shows how several input measures may be related to the SRLS outcome measures.
 If there is a relationship, then you will see an "X" in the cell for each measure.
 If you do not see an "X" then there were no significant differences.
-For more about these findings, you may find the detailed results in the table "Inputs by Outcome Measures", which starts on page 4-5 of Report Module 4 (Campus: Inputs and Environments by Outcomes).
+Detailed results of these findings can be found in the table "Inputs by Outcome Measures", which start on page 4-5 of Report Module 4 (Campus Outcomes).

-Key Input Measures Consciousness of Self Congruence Commitment Collaboration Controversy with Civility Citizenship Omnibus SRLS Resiliency
+KEY INPUT MEASURES Consciousness of Self Congruence Commitment Collaboration Controversy with Civility Citizenship Omnibus SRLS Resiliency

-Gender Χ Χ Χ Χ
+Gender X X X X

-Race
+Race X

 Class Standing

-Environmental experiences can influence these outcomes as well.
-In the following table, you can find where several key environmental variables influence the SRLS outcome measures.
-You may find the detailed results in the table "Environments by Outcome Measures" which starts on page 4-10 of Report Module 4 (Campus: Inputs and Environments by Outcomes).
+Environmental experiences can influence the SRLS outcomes as well.
+The following table shows where several key environmental variables influence the SRLS outcome measures.
+Detailed results are shown in the table "Environments by Outcome Measures" which start on page 4-11 of Report Module 4 (Campus Outcomes).

-Environmental Measures Consciousness of Self Congruence Commitment Collaboration Controversy with Civility Citizenship Omnibus SRLS Resiliency Community Service X X X X X Х Residential Setting Involvement in College Organizations X X X Х X X Leadership Positions in College Organizations X X Х X X Socio-Cultural Conversations X Х X X X X X X
+ENVIRONMENTAL MEASURES Consciousness of Self Congruence Commitment Collaboration Controversy with Civility Citizenship Omnibus SRLS Resiliency

+Community Service X X X X X X

+Residential Setting

+Involvement in College Organizations X X X X X X X X

+Leadership Positions in College

+Organizations X X X X X X X

-Because of the I-E-O quasi-experimental design, your MSL results are able to give you a picture of students' change over time across the outcome measures.
-Looking at seniors at your school (or all students at community colleges), we have developed the MSL Delta Measure---a quasi-experimental analysis that gives you a look at change over time.
-The following table identifies the outcomes in which students report a significant difference between pre-college and senior year (or current year for community colleges).
+Due to the Input-Environment-Outcome quasi-experimental design, your MSL results are able to give you a picture of students' change over time across the outcome measures.
+Looking at seniors at your school, we have developed the MSL Delta Measure---a quasi-experimental analysis that provides information regarding change over time.
+The following table identifies the outcomes in which students report a significant difference between pre-college and senior year.
 Significant changes are identified by an "X".
-To view the direction, scale, and effect size for these measures, please see the "MSL2015 Delta Measure: Change Over Time" table on page 3-8 in Report Module 3 (General and Sub-Study Outcomes).
+To view the direction, scale, and effect size for these measures, please see the "MSL2018 Delta Measure: Change Over Time" table on page 3-8 in Report Module 3 (General and Sub-Study Outcomes).

-Delta Measure Overall Scores Consciousness of Self Congruence Commitment Collaboration Controversy with Civility Citizenship Omnibus SRLS Resiliency MSL Delta Measure- Change Over Time X Х X X X X X Х
+OVERALL SCORES Consciousness of Self Congruence Commitment Collaboration Controversy with Civility Citizenship Omnibus SRLS Resiliency MSL Delta Measure-Change Over Time X X X X X X X X